Skip to main content

 3. pass: Placeholder That Does Nothing

-pass is used when you need a block of code syntactically, but do not want to write anything yet.
+pass is used when you need a block of code syntactically, but you don’t want to add logic yet.

 Pass Loop